umfy/sanguine-oasis/posts/5-death.md

 The spells can be empowered by using HP.
 HP lost this way can only be restored though natural healing processes.
-The amount of HP used this way is called Magic Burn.
+The amount of HP used this way is called Exhaustion Points (EP).

 #### Tracking HP in game
 To keep track of the damage used on spells keep 2 HP trackers on the table.
 The HP tracker is initially set on your max HP and goes down when you are damaged.
-The Magic Burn tracker is initially set to 1 and goes up when you use HP to cast spells.
+The EP tracker is initially set to 1 and goes up when you use HP to cast spells.
-You start dying when HP tracker is lower than Magic Burn tracker.
+You start dying when HP tracker is lower than EP tracker.

 ## Dying

 Each player character can aquire up to 3 wounds.
 Gaining more wounds kills the character.
-When HP becomes lower than Magic Burn, you gain 1 wound and start Dying.
+When HP becomes lower than EP, you gain 1 wound and start Dying.
 While Dying add 1 wound point at the end of your turn.
 When absolute HP would become less than 1, you gain 1 wound point and set HP to 1 instead.

 When Dying, player can act normally or roll Survival to stop Dying.
 Another player can aid Dying character, which guarantees success on their next Dying roll.

-Circumstances that restore HP above Spell Burn, also stop character from Dying.
+Circumstances that restore HP above EP, also stop character from Dying.

 Consequences apply at the moment of getting a wound: